gregor-fausto/seed-bank-inference/README.md

   - Gregor-Fausto Siegmund, Cornell University, <gs589@cornell.edu>
   - Monica A. Geber, Cornell University

-  This repository contains the analysis for our project on statistical models for seed mortality and germination.
+  This repository contains the scripts for our project on statistical models for seed mortality and germination.

 -----